Lemon Ricotta Pancakes with Lemon Curd and Raspberries

 METHOD:

-In a medium bowl, sift together flour, baking powder, and 1/2 teaspoon of salt; set aside.
+In a medium bowl, sift together the flour, baking powder, and 1/2 teaspoon salt.
+Set aside.

-In a small saucepan, place butter and milk and heat over medium-low heat, stirring occasionally until the butter has melted; remove from heat and let cool slightly.
+In a small saucepan, heat the butter and milk over medium-low until the butter melts.
+Remove from heat and let cool slightly.

-Place egg yolks, 1 tablespoon of the sugar, lemon zest, and vanilla in a large bowl and whisk to combine.
-Whisk in a quarter of the warm milk-butter mixture (this will temper the eggs and prevent them from curdling), then whisk in the remaining milk-butter mixture until smooth.
+In a large bowl, whisk together the egg yolks, 1 tablespoon sugar, lemon zest, and vanilla.
+Slowly whisk in one-quarter of the warm milk-butter mixture to temper the yolks, then whisk in the remaining milk mixture until smooth.

-Add the remaining flour mixture and stir with a rubber spatula until just combined (do not overmix); set aside.
+Add the flour mixture and stir gently with a rubber spatula until just combined.
+Do not overmix.

-In the mixing bowl of your mixer with the whisk attachment, beat egg whites to soft peaks.
-Sprinkle in the remaining 1 tablespoon sugar and 1/2 teaspoon salt about halfway through whisking the egg whites.
+In a stand mixer fitted with the whisk attachment, beat the egg whites to soft peaks.
+Sprinkle in the remaining 1 tablespoon sugar and the remaining 1/2 teaspoon salt while beating, and continue whipping until glossy soft peaks form.

-Using a rubber spatula, fold the whites into the reserved batter until just combined.
+Fold the egg whites into the batter with a spatula until just combined.

-Serve immediately with a dollop of lemon curd, and garnish with fresh raspberries and a dusting of powdered sugar.
+Plate pancakes warm with a generous spoonful of lemon curd, fresh raspberries, and a dusting of powdered sugar.

 Related Posts